How to respond to recruiters on LinkedIn

 How to respond if you aren’t interested

 You may also like to send the recruiter your current CV.
-While you aren’t looking for opportunities now, you may want their help in the future and you don’t want to cut your ties.
+While you aren’t looking for opportunities now, you may want their help in the future, and you don’t want to cut ties.

 How to respond if you are interested

-If you decide to speak on the phone, then before the call:
+If you decide to speak on the phone, remember the next key points.